Dr. Uhl is proud to offer Massage Therapy Services in our office

-Below is a brief overview, Please visit for more detailed information or call the office at 518-783-3031 to schedule your appointment.
+Below is a brief overview of both of our massage therapists and their speciality!
+Please call the office at 518-783-3031 to schedule your appointment.

 About Olivia Osborn, LMT